- Home

 Your breast screen

-1. Please arrive no more than 5 minutes before your appointment.
+- Please arrive 5 minutes before your appointment.

 Allow 20 minutes for your entire appointment.
 The breast screen itself only takes a few minutes.